fyang151/personal-simple-vim/README.md

 # Modifications to SimpleVim:
-- "J" and "K" now move 4 spaces up and down, respectively.
+- "J" and "K" now move 4 spaces down and up, respectively.

 ### Below is the readme of the original SimpleVim extension: